New editions of Longshot Comics are available now through Amazon!

-The saga of the family Gethers though the centuries sprang from a two-page throwaway story in Angry Comics #3 and would go on to mushroom into a multi-generational epic encompassing many editions, reformattings and translations.
-Longshot Comics Book One: The Long and Unlearned Life of Roland Gethers follows the titular character from 1860 to 1949 and his journey through the waning days of the British Empire.
-Longshot Comics Books Two: The Failed Promise of Bradley Gethers journeys to the New World with Roland’s grandson, and covers the years 1920 to 1993.
-The long-delayed third book details The Inauspicious Adventures of Filson Gethers and tells the story of Roland’s mysterious grandfather and his involvement in the American Revolutionary War, The War of 1812, and the Opium Wars.
-Shane has been swearing for years that Book Three will see the light of day eventually, but so far he’s proved himself to by a lying bastard on that account.
+The epic account of the Gethers family through centuries of British history sprang from a two-page throwaway story in Angry Comics #3 and would go on to mushroom into a multi-generational saga encompassing many editions, reformattings, and translations.
+Longshot Comics Book One: The Long and Unlearned Life of Roland Gethers follows the titular character from 1860 to 1949 and his journey through the waning days of the empire.
+Longshot Comics Books Two: The Failed Promise of Bradley Gethers travels to the New World with Roland’s grandson, and covers the years 1920 to 1993.
+The brand-new third book details The Inauspicious Adventures of Filson Gethers and tells the story of Roland’s mysterious grandfather and the family’s involvement in the American Revolutionary War, The War of 1812, and the Opium Wars.

 By the late ’90s, Shane was approached by the German publisher, MaroVerlag, to produce a translation of The Long and Unlearned Life of Roland Gethers.
 This involved a major reformatting of the comic so that the panels could squeeze in all those gigantic German words.
 Since Shane didn’t actually have to do any of this work himself, he readily agreed.
 In 2000, this edition won the Max-und-Moritz-prize at the International Comic-Salon in Erlangen, Germany.
 For this he received a certificate and a medal, neither of which he could read.
 At the same time as MaroVerlag was working on the German translation, they also produced a limited edition in the same format, but in English, exclusively for Shane to sell himself.